 - identification of witnesses

-What type of information is collected from you
+The type of information that is collected from you

 Live video recording images of an identifiable individual 24 hours a day.

 Who your information may be shared with (internally and externally)

 Information may be shared with other agencies such as the police, fire brigade, ambulance and other relevant agencies as required in the event of an emergency, prevention or detection of crime.